 The Ammal Project seeks to increase girls' access to and attendance at primary schools in NFWP.
-It is a joint venture of the Government of NWFP, the Department for International Development, UK (DFID) and SPO.
+It is a joint venture of the Government of NWFP, DFID and SPO.
 The first phase of this project is being implemented in Dera Ismail Khan by SPO.